IlDirettore95/PersonalSite/_pages/about.markdown

 I am a self-taught electronic musician and I worked on the music production of many of my projects.
 My favourite videogames are the Gothic saga and Dark Souls.
 I also like Tabletop RPGs and I have several years of experience as a D&D game master.

+# What I am studying

+I am currently focusing on AI and software architectures.

+These are some of the books I am studying:
+- AI for Games, Ian Millington
+- Game Programming Patterns, Robert Nystrom
+- Game Engine Architecture, Jason Gregory